Winor/RPiLC/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under Apache License 2.0